 Fig. 2: Time and frequency domain representation for a bunch of particles observed at one single location on the circumference of the accelerator. (a & b) continuous measurement without betatron oscillation; (c & d) continuous measurement undergoing betatron oscillation (50% modulation); (e & f) sampled once per revolution.

 A measured signal as example

-Time domain signal of one beam sensor during a betatron oscillation of the beam (visible as amplitude modulation)
+Time domain signal of one beam sensor during betatron oscillation

 The same in frequency domain